Chavalentas/BachelorThesis2/Generators/rest-api-generator-library/README.md

 ```javascript
 generate(entityData, entityType, databaseConfiguration, restApiName, provider);
 ```
-**entityData** : contains the data relevant for the parsing of the entity use the following structure for the table
+**entityData** : contains the data relevant for the parsing of the entity, use the following structure for the table
 ```javascript
 var entityData = {